alex-milanov/alexmilanov.com/src/content/txt/my-linux-setup.md

   sudo apt-get install synaptic docky vlc git gedit gedit-plugins curl
 ```

-If you are installing it in a virtualbox you need to install the virtualbox guest additions as well.

 ## Step 3: Customize the appearance

 1. Set up docky